raipc/atsd-api-python/README.md

 ```

 ###Initializing the Service

-The Service implements a collection of methods for interacting with a particular
+The Service implements a set of methods for interacting with a particular type of
-type of data, for example, `Series`, `Property`,
+objects in ATSD, for example, `Series`, `Property`,
-`Alert` objects as well as with metadata such as `Entity`,
+`Alert` objects as well as with metadata objects such as `Entity`,
-`Metric`, `EntityGroup` objects
+`Metric`, `EntityGroup`.

 ```python